aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-folders-in-the-storage/folder-rest-api/_index.md

 ### **Get a list of folder files and subfolders**

-You can use cURL command-line tool to access Aspose.HTML web services quickly and easily.
+You can use the cURL command-line tool to access Aspose.HTML web services quickly and easily.
 Let's review an example of the GET method applying: we use the **GET method** to obtain a list of folder files and subfolders.
 Requests using GET should only retrieve data.
 GET is one of the most common HTTP methods.

-For a correct request constructing you should build a URL with information about the path to a specified folder in the storage and the storage name.
+For a correct request construction, you should build a URL with information about the path to a specified folder in the storage and the storage name.
 All URIs are relative to https://api.aspose.cloud/v4.0/html.

 - **cURL GET request**: return a list of files and folders in the specified folder (or in the root folder by default) of the storage.